ggazzi/benchmark-invocation-vs-gateway/doc/setup.md

 Instructions are based on the AWS Web Console, but the same could be achieved with the CLI.

-### Ensure you have an appropriate `bun` layer for Lambdas

-If you need to deploy it to your AWS account, can check the [`bun-lambda` documentation](https://github.com/oven-sh/bun/blob/main/packages/bun-lambda/README.md#setup) for instructions.

 ### Set up the callee Lambda

 1. Create and configure a new Lambda function
-    - Set the Runtime to custom with Amazon Linux
+    - Set the Runtime to Node.js 20.x
-    - Set the handler to `handler.fetch`
+    - Set the handler to `index.lambdaHandler`
-    - Set the architecture to whichever architecture you configured when you built/deployed the Lambda Layer for bun.
-    - Attach the Lambda Layer to the function

 2. Deploy the code
     - Run `npm run build && script/zip_lambda_with_modules callee`